mrsolt/uva-ldmx/README.md

 source ldmx-sw/scripts/ldmx-env.sh
 ```

-Now you can work inside the container by starting all commands with ldmx.
+Now you can work inside the container by starting all commands with ```ldmx```.
 Next, build ldmx-sw.

 ```bash
 cd ldmx-sw; mkdir build; cd build;